 These last few weeks have been tough on everybody.
-If you’re a business owner, entrepreneur or even if you have a side hustle that has a website, you could be in the position where you have a lot of free time where projects once stood.
+If you’re a business owner, entrepreneur or even if you have a small-scale side hustle, you could be in the position where you have a lot of free time where projects once stood.

 The reality is that for the most part, there is little you can do about the situation other than adapt your business model wherever possible.
 However, it’s also important to factor in what drives people to your business in the first place, which includes your digital marketing.

 Here’s the thing.
 In normal circumstances, a surprising amount of people don’t give their digital marketing much of a thought.
 Plus with the many different digital marketing strategies available, you might not be fully aware of all the techniques you can employ in the first place.
 After all, why would you if your background isn’t in digital marketing?

 In today’s post, we want to share with you the reasons why digital marketing is still an important factor to consider, even during these challenging times.
 While everything is grinding to a halt and the uncertainty brings forward many challenges for businesses, it’s also a rare opportunity to address your overall marketing strategy.
 After all, when all this is over, having a great strategy will be more important than ever before.

 The best way to describe SEO is to imagine someone is typing something into Google.
 SEO or search engine optimisation is content that has been created with that exact search in mind.
 For example, ‘hairdressers in Nottingham’, or ‘What time is Pointless on tonight’ – these search terms will lead directly to optimised content, whether that be a service provider or even a particular newspaper headline.
 It’s not enough to just hope someone will stumble across your content, you have to create a way of joining the dots especially as Google will be combing for the exact information the user is looking for.